Online Master of Science in Applied Finance

 Application Requirements

-• For any degree completed at a non-U.S. institution, transcripts must be submitted for an internal credential review.
-Read the following for new International Transcript Evaluation instructions on how to submit your transcripts for review.
+- For any degree completed at a non-U.S. institution, transcripts must be submitted for an internal credential review.
+Read International Transcript Evaluation on how to submit your transcripts for review.

-This program is fully online.
-Admitted students will not be able to obtain a student (F-1) visa to pursue this degree.
-However, students living outside the US may complete this program online in their home country.
-Other nonimmigrant visa holders currently in the United States please contact the Center for Global Engagement at [email protected].
+This program is fully online; admitted students will not be eligible to receive a student (F-1) visa to pursue this degree.
+Non-U.S. citizens residing outside of the United States may not complete this program online from their home country.
+If you currently hold a non-immigrant visa and are residing in the United States, please contact the Center for Global Engagement at globalflint@umich.edu for guidance regarding your eligibility.

 Application Deadlines